 Your gluten-free information to Japan

-Prime suggestions for consuming gluten-free in Japan
+High ideas for consuming gluten-free in Japan

 Analysis earlier than you go

-We advocate pinning areas on Google Maps, both earlier than your journey, or if you’ve received a little bit of down time in Japan – saving the scroll when all you wish to do is eat.
+We advocate pinning areas on Google Maps, both earlier than your journey, or whenever you’ve received a little bit of down time in Japan – saving the scroll when all you wish to do is eat.

 Write down your necessities in Japanese

-Carry snacks – numerous snacks
+Carry snacks – plenty of snacks

 Elizabeth translating labels on the konbini